AnanthKadekodi1/SpreadEx_Coding_Challenge/README.md

 4 - All the widgets are grouped together in a list and they all inherit the common base class.
 This allows all the widgets to be grouped together in a list, making our solution significantly easier to handle/manage.

+**Further work to do with more time **

+1 - Implement interface for the drawing class.
+This would allow the Interface Segregation Principle (ISP) to be implemented, ensure that the classes that implement the interface do not need to provide unnecessary details.

+2 - Error handling - Implementation of varied error handling can be implemented such as Error handling if a string value (instead of an int) as inserted for x and y.

+3 - Dependency Injection  - Using dependency injection to remove dependencies in the application and ensure it is more flexible.

+4 - Design Pattern - Implementing a factory design pattern with a common factory class would be advantageous as it promotes loose coupling and elimnates the need to bind application-specific classes in code.